-We all know that photographs are important.
-In this technological age, we take them almost every day.
+We all know that family photography is important.
+In this technological age, we take pictures almost every day.

 We also understand the power of documentary photography, when it comes to travel photographers documenting culture or creating images on political and social topics.
 We know it’s perfect for wedding photography.
 Real candid moments.